dkotlinski/DataVisualization/README.md

-# DanielKotlinski_Sprint1
+# DanielKotlinski_Sprint2
-# 2/7/2021
+# 2/17/2021

-This is sprint 1 of project 1.
+This is sprint 2 of project 1.
 This program retrieves:

+id
 school.name
 school.city
 2018.student.size